pluralsh/documentation/pages/plural-features/workbenches/index.md

 3. (Optional) Set up shared [tools](./tools) your workbench can call.
 4. Run your first job from the workbench's **Jobs** tab.

-Once you have a job running, you can layer in [automation](./automation) to trigger jobs on a schedule or from incidents, and [evaluations](./evaluations) to measure quality over time.
+Once you have a job running, you can layer in [automation](./automation) to trigger jobs on a schedule or from incidents.